higifnr/Franka-Starter-Controllers/README.md

 # Franka Starter Controllers

-This repository contains plug and play controllers packge for the Franka Emika Panda and Franka Reasearch 3 robots that work both on the physical robot and in simulation*.
+This repository contains a plug and play controllers package for the Franka Emika Panda and Franka Reasearch 3 robots that work both on the physical robot and in simulation*.

 This package is intended for beginners at ROS in general and the Franka ecosystem in particular.